mayadata-io/oep-e2e/testplan/docs/director/teaming/TC-Team-InviteUser.md

 - Login as the above user and verify the functionality

-### Expected output
+### Expected Results

 - Invitation should be sent to all users
 - pauser1 should be joined as project Admin, user should have all project access
 - pruser1 should be joined as Readonly, no write operation can be performed
-- pmuser1 should be joined as project member, user should have write permission, but will not have admin powers like disabling user etc.
+- pmuser1 should be joined as project member, user will be part of the project but no access to resources.w